Siege of Breda (1624): In modern literature

-The siege of 1624–1625 is the subject of the 1998 novel El sol de Breda (The Sun Over Breda) by the Spanish author Arturo Pérez-Reverte, as part of the Captain Alatriste series.
+The siege of 1624–1625 is the subject of the 1998 novel The Sun over Breda (El sol de Breda) by the Spanish author Arturo Pérez-Reverte, as part of the Captain Alatriste series.
 The events of the siege – including both the gruelling fighting with the Dutch and the infighting among the Spanish, including a major mutiny by unpaid Spanish troops – are depicted from the point of view of a boy serving with the Spanish forces.
 The realistic depiction of war and soldiers' daily life seems influenced by the writer's own long experience as a war correspondent.

 The siege appears in the film Alatriste adapted from the novel series.